nutszebra/ddp/README.md

 # Purpose
-This program detects duplicated pictures by using a neural code from a deep network
+This program detects duplicated pictures by using a neural code from a deep network and gives a representation vector to each picture.

 # Research about image retrieval
 Recently, outputs from a layer in a deep network are studied and those outputs, neural code, were found to be a good representaion of pictures.